-BFD believes that training never ends for emergency personnel.
+We believe that training never ends for our emergency personnel.
 Our strategic training program incorporates aspects of any incident to which we could be called to respond.
-Through shift- and company-level drills, lectures, and joint trainings with BPD and neighboring departments, we ensure that all of our members are more than prepared to provide the highest level of emergency care and service.
+Through shift and company-level drills, lectures, and joint training with BPD and neighboring departments, we ensure that all of our members are prepared to provide the highest level of emergency care and service to the citizens of Burlington.

-All new recruits complete an 8-week academy with a progressive training style, covering topics including fireground operations, EMS, technical rescue, and apparatus driving.
-Recruits will be instructed on knowledge that they will build on in future classes.
-For example, in one session they will learn about knots, anchors, and equipment selection and later about how systems come together for rappelling to, packaging, and raising a patient.
+All recruits complete an approximate 20-week academy with a progressive training style.
+Topics include fire ground operations, EMS, technical rescue, and apparatus driving.
+Recruits will receive instruction and knowledge that they will build on in future classes.
+For example, in one session, they will learn about specific knots, anchors, and equipment selection.
+Then we combine these systems for rope rescue, rappelling, packaging, and raising or lowering a patient.

 Typically, each day begins with physical fitness training.
 Recruits will then have classroom instruction and hands-on training to learn and apply techniques learned in the classroom environment.
 Observational time is scheduled on both suppression and EMS units to give recruits a chance to get more comfortable with the trucks, equipment, and personnel they’ll soon be working with.